Dirac series for complex $E_8$: Type Levi subgroups

-We now deal with the case when $M$ contains a Type $D$ factor $\mathcal{F}$.
-By Remark \ref{rmk-other}, if there is another simple factor in $M$ (which is necessarily of Type $A$), the spherical representation corresponding to this Type $A$ factor must be parabolically induced from a trivial module.
-Therefore, one can only focus on the sperhical representation corresponding to $\mathcal{F}$.
+where $M'$ is a Levi subgroup consisting of a Type $D$ simple factor and possibly a Type $A$ simple factor, $\pi_D^{unip,d}$ is a unipotent representation of the Type $D$ factor with nonzero Dirac cohomology, and $\mathrm{triv}_A$ is the trivial representation of the Type $A$ factor. \end{proposition} \begin{proof} By Remark \ref{rmk-other}, if there is another simple factor in $M$ (which is necessarily of Type $A$), the spherical representation corresponding to this Type $A$ factor must be the trivial module.
+Therefore, one only needs to focus on the spherical representation corresponding to $\mathcal{F}$, and the proof follows the pattern of the previous section.